vectorgraphics/asymptote/LspCpp/README.md

 ### Windows

-  1. [Restore the submodules][4].
-     ```shell
-      git submodule init
-      git submodule update
-     ```
-  2. Open cmd or powershell and generate visual studio project  with ``CMake``.
+  1. Open cmd or powershell and generate visual studio project  with ``CMake``.
   -----------------------
     mkdir _build
 	cd _build
 	cmake -DUri_BUILD_TESTS=OFF -DUri_USE_STATIC_CRT=OFF ..

-  3. "cmake -help" is useful if you are not familiar with cmake.
+  2. "cmake -help" is useful if you are not familiar with cmake.

-  4. Build it with Visual Studio.
+  3. Build it with Visual Studio.

 ## Reference
  Some code from :[cquery][1]